jhardenberg/rbsolve/README.md

 ---------------------

-# Very short code description *
+# Very short code description
 The code is pseudospectral in the horizontal and finite differences in the vertical using a grid which is denser close to the vertical boundaries.
+Time advancement uses a third-order fractional step method (Kim and Moin, J. Comp.
+Phys.
+59 (2), 1985)
 MPI parallelization uses a vertical partitioning in slices.

 # Configuration